nhsconnect/FHIR-CDS/pages/explore/api_list.md

 ## List: Implementation Guidance ##

 ### Usage ###
 The [List](http://hl7.org/fhir/STU3/list.html) resource represents a flat, possibly ordered collection of ALL resources populated during the triage journey.
-Lists will include references to the resources that make up the list.
+[Link to evaluate section] Lists will include references to the resources that make up the list.

 The resources referenced by the `List`resource SHOULD be used by the ERR to build a human readable Encounter Report that meets the needs of the Service Provider.

 The resources referenced by the `List`resource MAY be used to drive workflow at the receiving Service Provider (e.g. queue management)

-Detailed implementation guidance for an `List` resource in the context of a CDS Encounter Report is given below:
+Detailed implementation guidance for a `List` resource in the context of a CDS Encounter Report is given below:

 <table style="min-width:100%;width:100%">